Danielle9897/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/what-is-a-session-and-how-does-it-work.dotnet.markdown

 {PANEL: Concept of the session}

-The sesion (`ISession` / `IAsyncDocumentSession`) is based on the Unit of Work and Identity map patterns.
+The session (`ISession` / `IAsyncDocumentSession`) is based on the [Unit of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html) and [Identity Map](https://martinfowler.com/eaaCatalog/identityMap.html) patterns.
 It's a primary interface that your application will interacts with.

-Following Martin Fowler's definition of [Unit of Work](https://en.wikipedia.org/wiki/Unit_of_work) (UoW), the session implements a container that allows you to load, create or update entities and it keeps track of changes.
-It means that upon a completion of a [business transaction](https://en.wikipedia.org/wiki/Business_transaction_management) the modified objects will be send back to a database.
+The session is container that allows you to load, create or update entities and it keeps track of changes.
+It means that upon a completion of a [business transaction](https://en.wikipedia.org/wiki/Business_transaction_management) it allows to aggregate the modifications and send them back to a database.

 Note that a business transaction typically spans multiple requests such as load of documents or execution of queries but the modifications made within the session will be batched and sent together in a single (HTTP) request to a database.